6stringbeliever/neighborhood-map/README.md

 1. Download the repo.
 1. The optimized content is in the dist directory.
 Just launch index.html.
 The source code is in the dev directory.
-1. Run the "gulp build" task to clean the dist directory and re-minify everything if you make changes to the dev code.
+1. Run the `gulp build` task to clean the dist directory and re-minify everything if you make changes to the dev code.

 ## Sites/Tools Used